eipporko/Cube/README.md

 (Earlier versions might work OK, but are not tested.)

 #### Mac Os X (10.9 or later)
-Mac Os users should install [Macports](http://www.macports.org/).
+Mac Os users should install the following components:
+* Apple's [Xcode](https://developer.apple.com/technologies/tools/) Developer Tools (version 5.0.1 or later)
+* Apple's Command Line Developer Tools are found at the [Apple Developer](https://developer.apple.com/downloads/) site, or they can be installed from within Xcode.
+* [Macports](http://www.macports.org/).
 Once Macports is installed, run `sudo port selfupdate` to update macports repositories.
 Then run `sudo port install glew` and `sudo port install glm` for install the dependencies.
+* X11????????

 How to build
 -------------------------------